Goroka, Papua New Guinea - Things to Do in Goroka

 Mount Wilhelm Trekking

-Challenge yourself with a trek to Papua New Guinea's highest peak at 4,509 meters.
-This multi-day adventure takes you through diverse ecosystems from tropical highlands to alpine grasslands, offering spectacular views and the chance to see unique flora and fauna found nowhere else on Earth.
+Challenge yourself with a trek to Papua New Guinea's highest peak at 4,509 meters, located about 2 hours from Goroka.
+The multi-day trek passes through diverse ecosystems from tropical forests to alpine grasslands, offering spectacular mountain views and unique flora.
+This is considered one of PNG's premier hiking experiences.

 Getting There